-Mathematics: Prof. Julien Dubedat, 601 Mathematics; 212-854-8806; dubedat@math.columbia.edu Statistics: Prof. Daniel Rabinowitz, 1244 Amsterdam Avenue, Room 1014; 212-851-2141; dan@stat.columbia.edu
+Mathematics: Prof. Julien Dubedat, 601 Mathematics; 212-854-8806; dubedat@math.columbia.edu Statistics: Prof. Banu Baydil, 611 Watson; 212-851-2132; bb2717@columbia.edu

 Calculus Director: Prof. Michael Thaddeus, 414 Mathematics; 212-854-4308; thaddeus@math.columbia.edu

 The major in mathematics is an introduction to some of the highlights of the development of theoretical mathematics over the past four hundred years from a modern perspective.
 This study is also applied to many problems, both internal to mathematics and arising in other disciplines such as physics, cryptography, and finance.